 Garnish: optional: sprinkle of ground flaxseed

-In a large non-stick pot melt the coconut oil.
-Add the chopped onions, crushed garlic, red chillies (if using) & leek.
+- In a large non-stick pot melt the coconut oil.
+(If you want to reduce the calories further, you could always sauté using a little water).
+Add the chopped onions, crushed garlic, chopped celery, leek & red chillies.
 Brown for about 5 mins.

-Add the chopped tomatoes & stock.
+- Add the chopped tomatoes, stock and lentils.
 Bring to a boil.

-Add the kale.
+- Add the kale and add the protein powder, if using.
 Cook for a further 3 mins.
 Serve.

 Don’t forget you can find my favourite recipes in my FREE eBook here.